anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 6.9-22; 7.24; 8.14-19** begins a long series in the Pentateuch (Genesis, Exodus and Deuteronomy 34), which covers all of the Sundays after Trinity.
 (In the RCL, the series begins at Genesis 1.1 on Trinity Sunday.)
 A brief account is provided of Noah and the flood. **Psalm 46** says, 'Therefore we will not fear, though ... the waters rage and swell'.
 (Perhaps intentionally, there is a link with the 'floods' in the Gospel reading.)
 * **Romans 1.16, 17; 3.22b-28 [29-31]** begins a 16-part semicontinuous series in Romans, and is about the righteousness of God through faith.
 * **Matthew 7.21-29** continues the series in Matthew (from 2 before Lent), on the theme of hearing and doing, with the house on rock or sand, and the floods coming.
+(If the reading is extended to begin at verse 16, this would restore to the lectionary some important sayings that are omitted by Common Worship: see RCL 'Proper 3' and Luke 6.43-44.)
 The 'Related' reading, **Deuteronomy 11.18-21, 26-28**, is about blessing following obedience, and curse following disobedience.
 The 'Related' psalm, **Psalm 31.1-5, 19-24** [or 31.19-24] mentions God being a 'strong rock', and speaks of the blessings that come from fearing God.

 Year C